SmartArduino/DoHome/DoHome_HomeKit_Temperature_Humidity_Sensor/EN/3.How To Use/README.md

 ## Step 1: Configure device networking
 When the device is powered on, open a hotspot of Homekit-sensor_xxxx and connect the hotspot of "Homekit-sensor_xxxx" with the password of none, and wait about 3 seconds.
-The mobile phone will automatically jump to the distribution network interface.
-Note: If there are multiple devices, please pay attention to distinguishing different hotspot names.
-If the mobile phone does not automatically jump to the distribution network interface, please open the mobile browser
-input: http://192.168.4.1, waiting to enter the distribution network interface.
-Please select your family WiFi name in the jump page, and enter your password in the password, and click join.
+The mobile phone will automatically jump to the distribution network interface.Note: If there are multiple devices, please pay attention to distinguishing different hotspot names.If the mobile phone does not automatically jump to the distribution network interface, please open the mobile browser input: 192.168.4.1, waiting to enter the distribution network interface.
+Please select your family WiFi name in the jumppage, and enter your password in the password, and click join.

  <img src="../README_IMAGE/4.png" width="400" />